 Gymnosperms: The Non-Flowering Plants

 Gymnosperms, the first plants with seeds, appeared about 380 million years ago.
-They don't have and have seeds on special structures.
+They don't have flowers and have seeds on special structures.
 These plants, including conifers and cycads, were very common before angiosperms took over around 100 million years ago.

 Angiosperms: The Flowering Plants